 However, strengthening it is as not as easy as it seems.
-One could hire the best management students in the country, but still find them lacking in aspects of people management or overall organisational skills.
+One could hire the best management students in the country, but still, find them lacking in aspects of people management or overall organizational skills.
 This is why the act of ‘finding’ a leader is a continuous process, with several new strategies and techniques being developed regularly to help top management improve their leadership skills.

-One of the most important strategies that a leader can apply to his team is one of the simplest ones around, recognition of labour.
+One of the most important strong leadership strategies that a leader can apply to his team is one of the simplest ones around, recognition of labor.
 Employees will always need motivation in their work, even if they seem outwardly satisfied.
-It is the duty of a good leader to appreciate and recognise the good work done by a team member.
+It is the duty of a good leader to appreciate and recognize the good work done by a team member.

 This exercise must be carried out regularly, whenever someone has done noteworthy work or even when they have been doing their work well for a prolonged period.
 It is up to the management to develop a strategy for appreciation and subsequent promotions as well to highlight the resource’s importance to the team.

-It is essential for leaders to strategise and implement learning practices that will help resources develop their skills.
-At a high level, this involves the promotion of certification courses, as well as the implementation of newly learnt skills, on the daily job.
+It is essential for leaders to strategize and implement learning practices that will help resources develop their skills.
+At a high level, this involves the promotion of certification courses, as well as the implementation of newly learned skills, on the daily job.

 Another interesting way to encourage learning is through apps.
-There are now several apps which allow users to learn new skills and hone them to perfection.
-One of the effective leadership strategies includes quizlet, an easy-to-use mobile application that allows users to learn a variety of skills through fun and interactive methods.
+There are now several apps that allow users to learn new skills and hone them to perfection.
+One of the effective leadership strategies includes Quizlet, an easy-to-use mobile application that allows users to learn a variety of skills through fun and interactive methods.

-One of the most important functions of strategic leadership is anticipation.
+One of the most important functions of strategic leadership in anticipation.
 A good leader should never be taken by surprise, whether it’s the cost of a new acquisition or a resignation letter from an employee.
-They must have an accurate picture of the ground level situation and based on this knowledge, they should be able to predict possible trends and incidents that will take place in the near future.
+They must have an accurate picture of the ground-level situation and based on this knowledge, they should be able to predict possible trends and incidents that will take place in the near future.